 This setting specifies the UDP port that the console will listen to for receiving strings.
+Multiple ports can be assigned.
+A space needs to be used to separate the addresses.

 {String TX}

 This settings will enable sending strings on all Serial TX and OSC formats.